 metropolitan areas or metropolitan divisions upon request.
 Measures of

-BLS website at www.bls.gov/sae/790stderr.htm.
-Measures of nonsampling error
+the BLS website at www.bls.gov/sae/790stderr.htm.
+Measures of nonsampling

-are not available for the areas contained in this release.
-Information on
+error are not available for the areas contained in this release.
+Information

-unemployment data for states, census regions and divisions, and seven
+data for states, census regions and divisions, and seven substate areas are

-substate areas are available in the news release, Regional and State
+available in the news release, Regional and State Employment and Unemployment.